maoschanz/gedit-plugin-markdown_preview/README.md

 - Open the project's folder in a terminal.
 - Run `./install.sh`

-The plugin is now installed and has to be activated:
+The plugin is now installed and has to be enabled:

 - Open Gedit's preferences.
 - Go to the "Plugins" tab.